rishii188/CognitiveGPT/README.md

 Status

-This is an early prototype.
 At the moment, the system can:

 Keep track of a fixed number of messages.